joshk98/cruise-ships-gui/README.md

 Cruise Ships GUI is a JavaScript project that simulates the movement of a cruise ship as it travels between different ports.
 It is built upon the Cruise Ships project, and it provides users with an interactive user interface to add ports to a ship's itinerary and set sail.

+<h2>Features</h2>

+Allows users to add new ports to the itinerary.
+Displays the current and next port in the "heads-up" display.

+Animates the ship moving between ports.

+Changes the background image of the viewport to simulate the appearance of the sea.

+Displays a message when the ship departs or arrives at a port.

 <h2>How to run the simulation</h2>

-To run the simulation, open the index.html file in a web browser.
-This will load the simulation interface.
+Simply open the index.html file in your web browser to load the simulation interface.

-To start the simulation, you need to add at least two ports to the itinerary using the form.
-Simply enter a name for the new port in the input field and click the "Add" button.
+To start your journey, you'll need to plan your itinerary by adding at least two ports using the form.
+Enter the name of each port in the input field and click "Add".
 If the name is valid and not already in the itinerary, the new port will be added.

-Once you have done this, you can click the "Set Sail!" button, and the ship will start moving towards the next port on the itinerary.
-The headsUp element will display the name of the current port and the next port on the itinerary, and you can watch as the ship moves gradually towards its destination.
+When you're ready to hit the high seas, just click "Set Sail!" and watch as the ship gradually moves towards the next port.
+The headsUp element will keep you informed about your current location and upcoming destinations.

-If you reach the end of the itinerary, a message will be displayed on the simulation viewport to indicate that the ship has completed its voyage.
+And don't worry about getting lost at sea – if you reach the end of your itinerary, a message will be displayed on the simulation viewport to let you know your virtual voyage is complete.

 <h2>Credits</h2>